chitsanfei/review-screening-analyzer/README.md

 ---

 > [!important]
-> This project is currently under development and marked as research in progress status, don't use it withour authors' permission.

-> [!important]
 > This is a demo code for the paper "Automated Literature Screening for Hepatocellular Carcinoma Treatment: Integrating Three Large Language Models" published in the Journal of Medical Internet Research Medical Informatics.
+Please cite our paper and feel free to use it for your own research purposes.

+> [!info]
+> A online demo can be accessed at [Hugging Face](https://huggingface.co/spaces/chitsanfei/review-screening-analyzer).

 ## 目录